Dieudon/mysqlTutorial/README.md

 == Console

-The console is a Ruby shell, which allows you to interact with your application's domain model.
+The console is a Ruby shell, which allows you to interact with yourapplication's domain model.
 Here you'll have all parts of the application configured, just like it is when the application is running.
 You can inspect domain models, change values, and save to the database.
 Starting the script without arguments will launch it in the development environment.